NET fluctuations: UNC, projected as a 4 seed, falls after Quad 1 win, moves up after Quad 4 victory

 That was the case for No. 12-ranked North Carolina (12–1) when the Tar Heels fell four spots to 19 in the NET rankings after Saturday night’s 71–70 Quad 1 victory in the CBS Sports Classic in Atlanta over Ohio State.

 After the 99–51 Monday win over East Carolina (with the third-lowest NET of any UNC opponent at 302), which was only a Quad 4 victory?
-The Heels moved up to 16, returning their NET ranking to the second-highest in the ACC.
+The Heels moved up to 16 and then to 15 after Tuesday’s games, returning their NET ranking to the second-highest in the ACC.

 Obviously, the game margins had something to do with how the results changed UNC’s NET ranking.

-With the Buckeyes’ NET ranking only dropping to 47 the victory will stay Quad 1 for now.
+With the Buckeyes’ NET ranking only dropping to 47 after the game, and now at 43, the win will stay Quad 1 for now.
 But it would become Quad 2 if that falls below 50.

 The consensus of the 32 projections that Bracket Matrix listed on Tuesday is for UNC to be the third-highest No. 4 seed, with nine projecting the Tar Heels as high as a No. 3 seed and one listing them as a No. 6 seed.
 ESPN’s Joe Lunardi has UNC as a 5 seed.